prasadgade20/DevOps_Cloud_Monitoring/README.md

 # **Cloud Monitoring Python App DevOps!**

-## Things you will Learn 🤯

-1. Python and How to create Monitoring Application in Python using Flask and psutil
-2. How to run a Python App locally.
-3. Learn Docker and How to containerize a Python application
-    1. Creating Dockerfile
-    2. Building DockerImage
-    3. Running Docker Container
-    4. Docker Commands
-4. Create ECR repository using Python Boto3 and pushing Docker Image to ECR
-5. Learn Kubernetes and Create EKS cluster and Nodegroups
-6. Create Kubernetes Deployments and Services using Python!

-7. Learn How to Monitor Kubernetes Resources using Prometheus and Grafana

-## **Prerequisites** !

-(Things to have before starting the projects)

-- [x]  AWS Account.
-- [x]  Programmatic access and AWS configured with CLI.
-- [x]  Python3 Installed.
-- [x]  Docker and Kubectl installed.
-- [x]  Code editor (Vscode)

-# ✨Let’s Start the Project ✨

 ## **Part 1: Deploying the Flask application locally**

 ### **Step 1: Clone the code**